North America's First Metal Miners & Metal Artisans

 It is the amateur archeologists, indian artifact collectors and metal detectorists who have defined the fullest extent of Old Copper Complex sites.
 There are not enough professional archeologists to scour the areas traversed by amateur archeologists, artifact collectors and metal detectorists.
 My father and I are aware of many sites, as are other collectors, that are unknown to professional archeologists, and which have produced, and continue to produce a multitude of copper artifacts.
 Finds by amateurs have established that there are Old Copper Complex sites scattered throughout Wisconsin, Michigan, Minnesota and Ontario, far more than have been reported by archeologists and archeological journals in recent times.
 As metal detectors have become more numerous and more sensitive, more and more copper artifacts are being found in areas where they were not previously reported.

 When hunting artifacts we log each find as to type, measurements, location and date found, produce a sketch of each artifact and photograph the site.
 Our finds come from farm fields, construction sites, river banks, and lake shores, we do not despoil archeological sites with our collecting.
-We steadfastly refrain from excavating burials although we know of their locations, considering this action by other than a professional archeologist to be grave robbing.
+We steadfastly refrain from excavating burials although we know of their locations, considering this action by those other than a professional archeologist to be grave robbing.
 Unfortunately most professional archeologists look upon artifact collectors who use metal detectors with disdain, unworthy of serious recognition and seem to place them in the same category as "pot hunters".
 However, I would argue that the artifacts that we, and others, collect would otherwise remain buried and be unavailable for study.
 We have made our collection available for study and have been visited by archeologists for that purpose.
 Without artifact collectors like us the true extent of the Old Copper Complex would not be as well defined as it is.

 The collecting and study of Old Copper Complex artifacts is an interesting adjunct to my overall mining artifact collection.
 Click on "My Mining Artifact Website" below to see some of my mining artifact collection.
 To see additional Old Copper Complex artifacts in our collection click on the first button below.
 The second button will show you where artifacts in our collection were found.
 The third button below will take you to sources used for this website.
 Button four below will take you to my "Artifact Collecting" site showing where many of our artifacts were found.
 Button seven below will take you to other Copper Culture related websites.